 Inspired by his experiences with the "Leaders of Humanity" seminars, Steve's interdisciplinary interests continued with the development of a new course entitled, "Arts, Ethics, and the Athlete" at the University of Louisiana-Lafayette.
 In 1999-2000 he focused his research on dancer, choreographer, actor, director and friend, Marc Beaux (1924-2013).
 The work includes interviews with friends and collaborators such as Dick Van Dyke, Richard Sherman, Lesley Ann Warren, Michael Kidd, Andy Williams, Kaye Ballard, and others.
 A veteran of Broadway, television and film, Marc Breaux is best known for his choreographic work in such films as Mary Poppins, The Sound of Music, The Happiest Millionaire, Chitty Chitty Bang Bang and a host of television and Broadway productions.

-Representative directing credits include: Picasso at the Lapin Agile, Lost in Yonkers, the world premiere of the award-winning play Guernica (by Cody Daigle-Orians), The Prime of Miss Jean Brodie, The Miracle Worker, Lend Me a Tenor, Picnic, On Golden Pond, The Cemetery Club, The Shadow Box, Blithe Spirit, Nunsense, Godspell, West Side Story, Working, Dancing at Lughnasa, Other People's Money, The House of Blue Leaves, Mauritius, The Sweetest Swing in Baseball, Independence and more .
-The spring of 2018 was capped off by directing Doubt by John Patrick Shanley for Theatre UNI.
+Representative directing credits include: Picasso at the Lapin Agile, Lost in Yonkers, the world premiere of the award-winning play Guernica (by Cody Daigle-Orians), The Prime of Miss Jean Brodie, The Miracle Worker, Lend Me a Tenor, Picnic, On Golden Pond, The Cemetery Club, The Shadow Box, Blithe Spirit, Nunsense, Godspell, West Side Story, Working, Dancing at Lughnasa, Other People's Money, The House of Blue Leaves, Mauritius, The Sweetest Swing in Baseball, Independence, Doubt and more .
+Steve will be directing One in the Chamber by Marja-Lewis Ryan in the fall of 2019 for Theatre UNI.